Gustavo Marmentini

-Gustavo Marmentini dos Santos (born 8 March 1994) is a Brazilian professional footballer who plays as an attacking midfielder for Super League Greece club Lamia.
+Gustavo Marmentini dos Santos (born 8 March 1994) is a Brazilian professional footballer who plays as an attacking midfielder for Armenian club Alashkert.

 Career

 Born in Cascavel, Paraná, Marmentini graduated from Atlético Paranaense's youth system, and was promoted to the main squad in June 2014.
 On 12 August he was loaned to Delhi Dynamos FC.

 On 14 October Marmentini made his professional debut, coming on as a late substitute in a 0–0 home draw against FC Pune City.
 On the 25th he scored his first goal, the last of a 4–1 home routing over Chennaiyin FC.
 On 1 July 2015 it was announced that Marmentini would be retained by the club to participate in the 2015 Indian Super League.

 On 7 July 2018, Marmentini was announced as a new signing for Alashkert.

 On 26 July 2020 he signed with the Israeli Premier League club Hapoel Hadera.

+On 31 August 2023, Marmentini signed for Pyunik.
+On 19 December 2023, Pyunik announced the departure of Marmentini by mutual consent.

+On 15 January 2024, Alashkert announced the return of Marmentini following his release by Pyunik.